 Grips, Seat and Bearings

 While the MyKick’s tires are certainly the stand out feature of the bike, Burley (the same company that makes bike trailers), went above and beyond to ensure the balance bike was worthy of their name.
 From its rip-proof rubber grips (the only on the market with exception to FirstBIKE), to the padded seat (the Strider‘s is hard plastic) and quick-release seat adjust, the MyKick is a busy parent’s dream combining zero maintenance with high-durability.
 (Please note we’ve updated the Strider review, which you can read here.)

 Headset and Bolts

-The headset is another detail where Burley choose to splurge while other companies tend to skimp.
+The headset is another detail where Burley chooses to splurge while other companies tend to skimp.
 Using a high-quality metal headset, the height-adjustable handlebars provides for a responsive and smooth ride for kids.
-The MyKick however, does not have a turning limiter which appeal to some parents.
+The MyKick however, does not have a turning limiter which appeals to some parents.
 As a final note, like most metal balance bikes, the bolts on the MyKick are exposed and quickly began to show wear, creating a potential scratch hazard for kids.

 MyKick in Action